Grant Program FAQs

 Q: May I edit my documents after I submit my application?

 A: Yes.
-If additional information was requested, you can send updated/additional documents to EconomicDevelopment@osceola.org before the application deadline.
+If additional information was requested, you can send updated/additional documents to EconomicDevelopmentCARES@osceola.org within the timeframe provided.
 Failure to do so will prevent processing of your application.

-Q: How many businesses will Osceola County assist?
+Q: How many businesses and not-for-profit organizations will Osceola County assist?

 A: Osceola County will provide grants depending on funding availability, until funds allocated are depleted.